 - The ATO advises that you should be very careful with whom you share your tax file number (TFN).
 Never put your tax file number (TFN) on your resume – only give it to your employer after you have started your job.
 Never share your TFN, myGov or bank account details on social media.

 - You should also change your passwords if you have shared them with anyone, including family and friends.

 - The ATO also advises that if you use a tax agent, make sure they are registered by checking at www.tpb.gov.au/onlineregister.

 - Don’t reply to suspicious emails, open any attachments or click on any links – they may take you to a bogus website or contain a malicious virus.

 - Always keep your computer security up to date with anti-virus and anti‑spyware software and a good firewall.
 Only buy computer and anti-virus software from a reputable source.

 - If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.

 You can report suspected ATO email scams by forwarding the original email to ReportEmailFraud@ato.gov.au.

-You can also report scams to the ACCC via the Scamwatch report a scam page or by calling 1300 795 995.
+You can also report scams to the ACCC via the Scamwatch report a scam page.
 You should also spread the word to your friends and family to protect them.